Starting anything in life is the hardest.

 Here’s one of my CVS Aveeno trip where I paid $14.87 out of pocket but got back $15 in store rewards – link!
 I’ve done a shopping trip with even lower out of pocket!

 You don’t have to be an extreme couponer.

 I’ve never been an extreme couponer.
-I mostly coupon for toiletries and household items.
+I mostly coupon for toiletries and household.
 Having too much stuff is overwhelming for me.
 You don’t have to dumpster dive or ask your neighbors for their coupons.
 You won’t have 5 carts full at checkout.
 You can be a casual couponer, too.

 You get to try new products!

 You’ll be able to score things for really cheap all the time.
 So, why not try a few and you might discover new favorites.
 Ever since I started couponing, I’ve found new product favorites of which I don’t normally buy at full price.